-Enter Hugo Jernsback, an inventor, a publisher, and a writer, who is also credited for helping establish science fiction as a genre.
+Enter Hugo Jernsback, an inventor, publisher, and writer, who is also credited for helping establish science fiction as a genre.
 His idea (published in Science and Invention magazine in 1923) was that electrical currents could be passed through the air in an office.
 This would stimulate oxygen and ozone which would in turn stimulate the workers, getting them working at full efficiency again.
 To get rid of sluggishness (which he believed lurked in the cells of the nerves), he suggested that some mild shocks be applied to each worker through their chairs.

 Jernsback theorized that this invention would totally eradicate the worker’s dependence on sleep.
 By his thinking, sleep was a useless evolutionary relic from when we were reliant on the sun for productivity.
 Sleep had no place in a world with artificial lighting, and electricity could easily shock people out of this inefficient habit.

 Surprisingly, nobody ever decided to act on this revolutionary theory and sleep remains part of our everyday lives.